Sean Lock: Early life

 Lock was born in Chertsey, Surrey, on 22 April 1963, the youngest of four children.
 His father, Sidney, worked in the building industry; his mother, Mary (née McCreesh), was from Cullaville, County Armagh.
 Lock was raised in Woking, Surrey, where he attended St John the Baptist School.

 During Lock's teenage years, he watched art-house films on BBC Two, and named Andrei Tarkovsky's 1979 science-fiction film Stalker as one that affected him greatly.
 In 1981, he left education with a grade E in A-level English.
-Afterwards, his father got him a job stripping concrete panels off buildings.
+Afterwards, his father got him a job stripping concrete panels from buildings.
 After spending seven years as a labourer, he travelled, taking on different jobs.
 For six weeks, he worked on a French farm as a goat herder and worked on a kibbutz in Israel.
 During this period, he also worked as a toilet cleaner and a Department of Health and Social Security office worker.
 During his work as a labourer, he developed skin cancer.

 He then decided to pursue acting and enrolled at the Drama Centre London, though he soon realised he had made an error.
 He quit and returned to being a labourer.
 After Lock saw comedians like Alexei Sayle and Paul Merton performing in comedy clubs, he decided to pursue comedy.
 Throughout this time, he visited comedy shows in London pubs and started doing open-mic spots as a hobby.
 In 1988, Lock had his first official gig at a pub in Stoke Newington, London.
 After being paid £15 for his 20 minutes, he realised he could pursue being a comedian as a career.

 Career

 Lock's early television work included a supporting role alongside Rob Newman and David Baddiel in the 1993 series Newman and Baddiel in Pieces including touring with them as their support act.
 Frank Skinner and Eddie Izzard are credited as major influences on his comedy.
 A popular belief is that Lock was the first stand-up comedian to perform at Wembley Arena, as he was the support act for Newman and Baddiel.
 But, while Lock was the support act, he only featured in skits in the middle of the show.